sdaps/sdaps-class/sphinx/sdapslayout.rst

     :kwarg horizontal:    set horizontal mode where each question is one row (default)
     :kwarg layouter:      set the sdapsarray layouter (e.g. rotated for rotated column headers)
     :kwarg angle:         set the angle of the column headers when in rotated mode
-    :kwarg text:          override the normal header (not useful currently!)
-    :kwarg var:           if set appends the variable name to the newly created scope ('_' separator is added automatically)
     :kwarg vertical:      set vertical mode where each question is one column
     :kwarg type:          the question type "multichoice" or "singlechoice"
     :kwarg multichoice:   switch to multichoice "Choice" question mode